Testing NSI suggested by the solar neutrino tension in T2HKK and DUNE: Results

-In Figs.\,\ref{fig:fig1} - \,\ref{fig:fig3} we have assumed that the true oscillation parameters are $\theta_{23}=45^o$ and $\dcp=-90^o$.
-We have also studied the dependence of the excluded regions by the two experiments on the true oscillation parameters $\theta_{23}$ and $\dcp$, and the results are given in Fig.\,\ref{fig:fig4}.
-The first two rows are for T2HKK whereas the third and fourth rows correspond to DUNE.
-Each panel of Fig. \ref{fig:fig4} corresponds to a particular true value of $\theta_{23}$ and the four contours correspond to four different values of $\delta_{CP}$.
-We have considered three choices of true $\theta_{23}$ which are $41^\circ$, $45^\circ$ and $45^\circ$ along with four choices of $\dcp$ which are $0^\circ,~90^\circ,~180^\circ,270^\circ$.
-In these plots the red and black circles are the best fit points for the case of $f=u$ and $f=d$ from the global analysis respectively.
-From these plots the following features can be observed: \begin{itemize} \item The dependence of the excluded regions on $\theta_{23}$ is small, while the dependence on $\dcp$ is relatively large.
+In Figs.\,\ref{fig:fig1} - \,\ref{fig:fig3} we assume that the true oscillation parameters are $\theta_{23}=45^o$ and $\dcp=-90^o$.
+We also studied the dependence of the excluded regions on the true oscillation parameters $\theta_{23}$ and $\dcp$, and the results are given in Fig.\,\ref{fig:fig4}.
+The first two rows are for T2HKK, whereas the third and fourth rows correspond to DUNE.
+Each panel of Fig. \ref{fig:fig4} corresponds to a particular true value of $\theta_{23}$, and the four contours correspond to four different values of $\delta_{CP}$.
+We considered three choices of a true $\theta_{23}$, which are $41^\circ$, $45^\circ$ and $49^\circ$ along with four choices of $\dcp$, which are $0^\circ,~90^\circ,~180^\circ,270^\circ$.
+In these plots, the red and black circles are the best fit points for $f=u$ and $f=d$ from the global analysis, respectively.
+From these plots the following features can be observed: \begin{itemize} \item The dependence of the excluded regions on $\theta_{23}$ is small, whereas the dependence on $\dcp$ is relatively large.

 \item The sensitivity of T2HKK for NH and IH is almost same whereas for DUNE the sensitivities are different in NH and IH.
 In fact for DUNE, the sensitivity in IH is slightly better than NH.
-This can be attributed to the fact that for T2HKK we have taken 1:3 running of neutrino and antineutrino beam but for DUNE this ratio is 1:1.
+This can be attributed to the fact that for T2HKK we have taken a 1:3 running of neutrino and antineutrino beam, whereas for DUNE this ratio is 1:1.

-\item In T2HKK the sensitivities corresponding to $\dcp = 90^\circ$ and $270^\circ$ are almost same but this is not the case for DUNE.
-This may be due to the fact that T2HKK will use a narrow band flux and mainly covers the second oscillation maximum but for DUNE the flux is wide band and it covers both the first and second oscillation maximum.
+\item In T2HKK the sensitivities corresponding to $\dcp = 90^\circ$ and $270^\circ$ are almost same, but this is not the case for DUNE, which may be due to the fact that T2HKK will use a narrow band flux and mainly covers the second oscillation maximum, whereas for DUNE the flux is wide band and it covers both the first and second oscillation maximum.

 \item Among the four choices of $\dcp$, the sensitivity is poor for $\dcp = 180^\circ$.
 This is true for both T2HKK and DUNE.